Tara Subcounty: Tara Hills and Rocks

+Tara is an area endowed with rocks and is neighboured in the Northwest by Koboko; to the Northeast by Yumbe; to the East by Omugo subcounty plus to the South by Nyadri (Maracha Town).
+Other subcounties in Maracha include Yivu, Aiivu, Oleba, Uriama, Omugo and Nyadri.

 Two of the highest mountains in the whole of West Nile can be seen while in Tara, that is Mt.
 Wati (in Terego County) and Mt.
 Liru on the Koboko side of Lurujo Road.
 You can get a customized view when you sit on top of the wide rock in Tara named Komendaku (translated as You don't need to search for a chair!).
 Adventurers and tourists write their names on the rocks and take small ones as souvenirs plus for research purposes.
 Red monkeys, rock badgers, porcupines and other interesting animals can be found near some of these rocks.

 When you stand at the soccer field of Ojapi Primary School, the ranges anticlockwise from Mt.
 Liru include Kodro, Gala, Kadri, Adrofiya and Njeke (or Njakai).
 On the south side of Ojapi as you move from Oliapi Primary School to Orani (which also has a rock named after the place), you will see Adada and Luturujo (which translates as The House of/ on a Hill).

 Despite all these rocks, the farmlands are very productive and agriculture is the predominant economic activity.
 Crops grown include maize, cassava, ground nut, soya, coffee and beans.
 Tobacco locally regarded as Assets is grown as a major cash crop.
 Animals are also reared including cows, goats, sheep, guineafowls, chicken plus pigs.
 On market days like at Mabira, Ajira, Gili Gili and Odupiri, people sell foodstuffs and other household items as the sun sets.
 The grasshopper is a staple food and Emblem for Maracha, a Lugbara clan.